A Derivative Pricing Perspective on Liquidity Tokens in Constant Product Market Makers: Constant Product Market Making

-for risk-free rate $r \geq 0$, volatility $\sigma > 0$, Brownian motion $W$ on a filtered probability space $(\Omega,\fcal,(\fcal_t^W)_{t\ge0},\P)$, with the filtration $(\fcal_t^W)_{t\ge0}$ generated by the Brownian motion, and initial value $P_0$.
-We also assume that the price process $(P_t)$ is observed, and can be traded, at a secondary market in continuous time, but can only be traded at $\dt$ intervals on the blockchain.
-When trading is possible in both markets simultaneously, the trading happens at the price $P$ and there is no arbitrage between the two markets. \end{assumption} \begin{remark} Following Assumption~\ref{ass:gbm}, the measure $\P$ is a risk-neutral measure.
-In fact, due to the completeness of the constructed market, $\P$ is the unique risk-neutral measure.\footnote{We refer the interested reader to \cite{harrison1981martingales,delbaen1994general} for the discussion on the Fundamental Theorems of Asset Pricing and to \cite[Chapters 1 and 2]{karatzas1998methods} that show the existence of a hedge in a complete market driven by a Brownian Motion as well as pricing by replication in such a market.} Throughout the remainder of this work, we will exploit this fact in order to consider the pricing and hedging of a liquidity token in a CPMM. \end{remark} \begin{remark} Implicitly, when constructing the fees, we are assuming there is only one transaction in each block and it perfectly aligns the price of the CPMM to $P$.
+for risk-free rate $r \geq 0$, volatility $\sigma > 0$, Brownian motion $W$ on a filtered probability space $(\Omega,\fcal,(\fcal_t^W)_{t\ge0},\P)$, with the filtration $(\fcal_t^W)_{t\ge0}$ generated by the Brownian motion, and initial value $P_0$. \end{assumption} \begin{remark} As highlighted within Assumption~\ref{ass:gbm}, the price process considered herein is consistent with that in~\cite{cao2025structural}.
+Specifically, that work considers a terminal, log-normally distributed price and calculate the resulting equilibrium from a system of optimizing agents (traders and LPs).
+While \cite{cao2025structural} considers a static setting, we extend to the dynamic setting following the same general direction: we assume traders actualize this log-normal distribution in the AMM. \end{remark} \begin{remark} Following Assumption~\ref{ass:gbm}, the measure $\P$ is a risk-neutral measure.
+In fact, due to the completeness of the constructed market, $\P$ is the unique risk-neutral measure.\footnote{We refer the interested reader to \cite{harrison1981martingales,delbaen1994general} for the discussion on the Fundamental Theorems of Asset Pricing and to \cite[Chapters 1 and 2]{karatzas1998methods} that show the existence of a hedge in a complete market driven by a Brownian Motion as well as pricing by replication in such a market.} Throughout the remainder of this work, we will exploit this fact in order to consider the pricing and hedging of a liquidity token in a CPMM. \end{remark} \begin{remark} Implicitly, when constructing the fees, we are assuming there is only one transaction in each block to align the price of the CPMM to $P$.
 When studying the valuation of the CPMM liquidity token in Section~\ref{sec:cpmm-value} below, this assumption guarantees that we find a \emph{lower bound} on the risk-neutral value as other (uninformed) trades may also occur; such trades increase the fees collected by the LPs without altering the fundamental price process. \end{remark} \begin{remark} We assume that any strategy that holds the num\'eraire asset (the second asset) instantaneously deposits it into the money market account so as to earn the risk-free rate $r$.
 We stress that this applies only to strategies as opposed to the liquidity provided to the CPMM pool over which the LP has no control. \end{remark}